julius-muller/vcfstash/docs/GNOMAD_HAIL_SETUP.md

 1. Checks if pre-computed BCF exists in releases
 2. If yes → Downloads (~30 seconds)
 3. If no → Runs Hail query (~10-30 minutes)
-4. Builds Docker image with VCFstash + gnomAD cache
+4. Builds Docker image with VCFcache + gnomAD cache

 **Triggers:**
 - Manual: Custom configurations